hari0318g/Web-development-Progress/README.md

 # Web-development-Progress
-This is used to track my web development progress Author-Hari Charan
+This is used to track my web development progress.
+Author-Hari Charan